jasonpaulso/kqedForAppleTV/README.md

 This app should be easily compiled in Xcode and likely run on your Apple TV with a bit of work - YMMV.

-Neither this app nor it's developer is in no way affiliated with KQED radio - though he's clearly a big fan.
+Neither this app nor it's developer is in any way affiliated with KQED radio - though he's clearly a big fan.